 HOW IT WORKS?

-Here’s our step-by-step guide to booking our wedding videography services
+Here’s our step-by-step guide to experiencing our wedding videography services:

 2. Booking (Contract & Deposit)

-To make things clear and legitimate, I have a contract.
-It’s a short document, a couple of pages long that outlines the way my services work, what you should expect (and what I should expect from you) and what you can hold me accountable for.
-With
+To make things clear and legal, I issue a contract for us to sign.
+It’s a couple of pages long and outlines the way I work, what you should expect (and what I should expect from you) and what you can hold me accountable for.

-A few months before the wedding, as soon as the schedule takes a fairly solid shape, I meet with my couples over Skype, WhatsApp or FaceTime.
-We get to know each other, learn what you expect from me and also what I expect from you.This is also a good time to fine tune some important logistic details of the day.
+A few months before the wedding, as soon as the schedule takes a fairly solid shape, I meet with my couples over personally or via video call (Skype, WhatsApp or FaceTime).
+We get to know each other, talk through the schedule and answer important questions.

 4. Wedding Day